hazelcast/hazelcast/docs/design/sql/14-stream-to-stream-join.md

 _This is the technical portion of the design document.
 Explain the design in sufficient detail._

 SQL engine should use a specialized Jet processor to perform JOIN operation for two input stream events.
+JOIN condition allows suppose to be time-bounded.
+Non-time-bounded JOIN condition is not allowed to be used.

 #### Overall design